ONSdigital/sml-supporting-info/README.md

 > [!CAUTION]
-> We are using a new repository to store SML user documantation.
+> We are using a new repository to store SML user documentation.
 > Our current User Guides and example data can be found in the [SML User Docs](https://github.com/ONSdigital/sml-user-docs) repository.